-Scoria samples collected from Phase II were analyzed using synchrotron X-ray 3-D microtomography (μ-CT) and their vesicle size distributions, VSDs, were compared with those analyzed in natural scoriae from Stromboli volcano, Italy, on which extensive 3-D textural research has been conducted (e.g., Polacci et al., 2009).
-The goal of this study was to test the hypothesis that these samples could be used to predict if the behavior at the time of sample collection could be expected to continue and if any predictions could be made concerning future behavior, in particular the enhanced activity seen in Phase III of the eruption.
-Prior to this, Eyjafjallajökull products had to be investigated for the possible effects of magma-water interaction on VSDs through laboratory experiments in which hydrated melts were degassed at 1 bar while being inundated with water from an external source, melt-water inundation (MWI) experiments, to investigate whether or not phreatomagmatic activity would be expected to influence VSDs.
+Scoria samples collected from Phase II were analyzed using synchrotron X-ray 3-D microtomography (μ-CT), and their vesicle size distributions (VSDs) were compared with those analyzed in natural scoriae from Stromboli volcano, Italy, on which extensive 3-D textural research has been conducted (e.g., Polacci et al., 2009).
+The goal of this study was to test the hypothesis that these samples could be used to assess if the behavior at the time of sample collection could be expected to continue and if any assessment could be made concerning future behavior, in particular the enhanced activity seen in Phase III of the eruption.
+Prior to this, Eyjafjallajökull products had to be investigated for the possible effects of magma-water interaction on VSDs through laboratory experiments in which hydrated melts were degassed at 1 bar while being inundated with water from an external source.